Heart failure is a condition caused by the heart failing to pump enough blood around the body at the right pressure.

-If you have heart failure it does not mean that your heart is about to stop working.
-It means that your heart needs some support to do its job, usually in the form of medicines.
+If you have heart failure, it does not mean your heart is about to stop working.
+It means your heart needs some support to do its job, usually in the form of medicines.

 Breathlessness, feeling very tired and ankle swelling are the main symptoms of heart failure.
-However, all of these symptoms can have other causes, only some of which are serious.
+But all of these symptoms can have other causes, only some of which are serious.

-The symptoms of heart failure usually develop quickly (acute heart failure), but they can also develop gradually (chronic heart failure).
+The symptoms of heart failure can develop quickly (acute heart failure).
+If this happens, you will need to be treated in hospital.
+But they can also develop gradually (chronic heart failure).